lucasdietrich/micrium-os3-qemu-arm-demo/readme.md

 **Note**:
 - For the moment partial Networking features are only supported on `mps2_an385` board.

-The goal of this project is to build an Micrium OS III in order to run application using QEMU emulated boardq.
+The goal of this project is to build an Micrium OS III in order to run application using QEMU emulated board.
 Rationale for this is to be able to develop and test Micrium OS III applications with networking features without any hardware.

 **Roadmap**: